Thomas D. Barr: Legal work

 Other major cases included Powell v.
 McCormack, over the attempt to exclude Adam Clayton Powell Jr. from taking his seat in the US House of Representatives; the defense of Time Magazine in the libel case brought by Ariel Sharon, relating to the Sabra and Shatila massacre; the effort to recover on behalf of holders of defaulted municipal bonds issued by Washington Public Power Supply System (WPPSS); and the prosecution on behalf of the Federal Deposit Insurance Corporation (FDIC) against Drexel Burnham Lambert and Michael Milken over fraudulent junk bonds.
 His major pro bono work included cases for the Lawyers' Committee for Civil Rights Under Law.

+Barr was included in the article, "The Best Lawyers in New York" by Robin Pogrebin published by New York Magazine - March 20, 1993.

+Barr was named one of America's top fourteen trial lawyers in, America's Top Trial Lawyers, by Donald E. Vinson.